ksuds08/mytestPaywalldisabled/README.md

 # AI Chatbot Application

-This is a simple AI chatbot application that integrates Stripe for payment processing.
-Users must pay to access the chatbot features.
+This is an enhanced AI chatbot application that integrates Stripe for payment processing and includes industry-standard chat conventions with streaming responses.

 ## Setup
 1. Clone the repository.